giantswarm/docs/src/content/getting started/access-to-platform-api/_index.md

 ---
 title: Access to the platform API
-description: Learn how engineers access the platform API to provision new workload clusters or deployed applications.
+description: How engineers can access the platform API to provision new workload clusters or deploy applications.
 weight: 30
 last_review_date: 2024-04-01
 owner: